 Q: How does the Year 3 and 4 streaming work?

 A: In the final 2 years of the programme, participants choose a ‘stream’ to specialise in, subject to agreement with their company.
-The current choices are Applied Engineering, Business, Manufacturing Systems, Product Creation, and Rail.
+The current choices are Applied Engineering, Business, Manufacturing Systems, and Product Creation.
 Participants will take a selection of core and optional modules relevant to their chosen stream

 Q: Does the selection of one stream preclude the potential to undertake a module from another?